kunori-kiku/cloudflare-worker-text-holder/README.md

 | `BAN_TIME`        | Duration (in milliseconds) for which a banned IP remains banned.           |
 | `SUPER_TOKEN`     | Secret token for performing super admin operations.                        |

+### GUI Setup
+1. Log in to your CloudFlare Dashboard
+2. Click `Workers and Pages` to your created worker, click `Settings - Variables and Secrets`
+3. Click `Add`, then add an entry named as the left part of the table, values may refer to `_wrangler.toml`
+4. Preferrably, use `Secret` option when you insert in your Github token

 ## KV Namespace Setup

 ### Wrangler Setup